Argyll and Sutherland Highlanders: Second World War

 During the withdrawal of the 11th Indian Infantry Division, the 2nd Argylls slowed the enemy advance and inflicted heavy casualties on them.
 During these actions the battalion became so depleted by battle that it was ordered back into Singapore.
 Two days later, 2,000 or so men of the 22nd Australian Brigade (the absolute tail guard of the British forces) arrived at the causeway.
-An Australian staff officer was amazed to find the Rgylls camped on the Malay side of the water, and asked why they were in Malaya when they could have been in the relative comfort of Singapore.
+An Australian staff officer was amazed to find the Argylls camped on the Malay side of the water, and asked why they were in Malaya when they could have been in the relative comfort of Singapore.
 Lt.
 Col. Stewart replied "You know the trouble with you Australians is that you have no sense of history.
 When the story of this campaign is written you will find that the ASHR goes down as the last unit to cross this causeway what's more – piped across by their pipers".

 The Argylls had lost 800 men due to continuous action as rear guards (especially at the Battle of Slim River).
 When the remaining Argylls arrived in Singapore in December 1941, the battalion was reinforced with some Royal Marines who had survived the sinking of HMS Prince of Wales and HMS Repulse.
 The merger was held at Tyersall Park, and the battalion was informally renamed "Plymouth Argylls".
 (This was in reference to the Argylls' affiliation with Plymouth Argyle F.C. and to the Plymouth Division of the Royal Marines, which all the Marines were from.

 The battalion surrendered with the rest of the army in Singapore in February 1942.
 Many Argylls died in captivity as P.O.W's or in the jungle trying to avoid capture.
 A few Argylls managed to escape to India, including Lt.Col.
 Stewart, where they lectured on jungle warfare tactics.
 After this the evacuees became part of No. 6 GHQ Training Team, which organised training exercises and lectures for the 14th Indian Infantry Division and 2nd British Infantry Division.

 In May 1942, the 15th Battalion, raised during the war, was redesignated as the new 2nd Battalion.
 This battalion joined the 227th (Highland) Infantry Brigade and became a part of the 15th (Scottish) Infantry Division, a formation that would gain an excellent reputation, in 1943.
 With the division, the battalion fought in the Battle for Caen, seeing its first action in Operation Epsom, as part of Operation Overlord.
 The division ended the war on the Elbe River.